Perfect Pumpkin Sourdough Bread Pudding

 Instructions

-• In a medium bowl, mix well the pumpkin puree, cream, eggs, sugar, salt, spices, and vanilla extract (if using).
+• To a medium mixing bowl, add the pumpkin puree, cream, eggs, sugar, salt, spices, and vanilla extract (if using).
+Stir well to combine.
 Set aside.

 • Put the bread cubes in an 8"x8" baking dish and pour the melted butter over it.
 Give it a quick stir.
-You can also leave this sitting on the counter for a bit longer.
+If time allows, leave this sitting on the counter for a few minutes, to allow the bread to absorb the butter.

-• Pour the pumpkin mix and nuts, if you're using them, over the buttered bread cubes.
-Again, mix this well to make sure the bread cubes are coated well by the pumpkin mixture.
+• Pour the pumpkin custard and nuts(if you're using them) over the buttered bread cubes.
+Stir well to make sure the bread cubes are coated with the custard.

 Pumpkin Sourdough Bread Pudding